 Around 99 percent of the calcium is our bodies is found in our bones and teeth, making it essential for a healthy body.
 The remaining 1 percent is just lazy.

-5. No or Low Iron Content
+5. Iron Content

-Now you’re probably thinking “hang on, isn’t iron good for me?” but stay with us here!
+If you’re eating a balanced diet you might want to look for multivitamin supplements that have low or no iron content, now you’re probably thinking “hang on, isn’t iron good for me?” but stay with us here!